laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 alt="What are relationships in databases?" caption="What are relationships in databases?"
 >}}
-When working with tables in a database that have relationships between them, we can describe these relationships as connections between those tables.
-This helps you organize and structure data effortlessly allowing for faster data reading and processing.
+When working with tables in a database that have relationships between them, we can describe these relationships as links between those tables.
+This helps you organize and structure data effortlessly, allowing for faster data reading and processing.

 ## What types of relationships are there in Laravel?
 {{< figure